tokio-rs/website-next/content/tokio/getting-started/index.md

 # Mini-Redis

 You can find the full implementation of [Mini-Redis on GitHub][mini-redis].
-THe source is well commented to aid in reading along.
+The source is well commented to aid in reading along.
 We will also use the Mini-Redis server to test our client as we write it.
-This way, we don't have to worry about installing real Redis.
+This way, we don't have to worry about installing a real Redis server.

 # Getting Help